EduardoZepeda/EduardoZepeda/README.md

 ## About me

-Web developer and GNU/Linux enthusiast.
+Web developer backend and frontend, and GNU/Linux enthusiast.
   - Graduated from CUCEI
   - I learned almost all I know about web development through [these books][books]
   - Lately, I've been taking online courses on [Udemy][udemy], Educative and [Platzi][platzi]